daniraba/remote/README.md

 # remote

-this was used for training
+This was used for training.

-point 1
+* Point 1
-point 2
+* Point 2
-point 3
+* Point 3

-this is my new readme.md file
+This is my new readme.md file.